Three pink tennis balls on a blue court

 ITF Rule: 3ii; “If a ball gets broken during play, the point shall be replayed.”

-If my partner is the last to serve during a tiebreak game, is it possible for her to serve first during the next set?
+If my tennis partner is the last to serve during a tiebreak game, can she serve first during the next set?

 Source: